harrytabb2001/MastersProject/README.md

 ## Summary
 Fourth year Masters project using Neural Networks to model defensive football tactics.

+The aim of this project was to use tracking data from Premier League football teams to train a time series neural network capable of predicting defensive responses to unseen attacking formations.
+This process involved building different network architectures in PyTorch, transforming the tracking data into a suitable input format, cleaning the dataset, and interpreting the results to iteratively improve the model.

+The latter part of the project focused on integrating convolutional neural networks (CNNs) with the time series model.
+This involved transforming the coordinate data into a spatial map, which addressed key limitations of the initial approach.
+Although this method wasn't fully finalized in the reports due to time constraints, the approach is outlined in the conclusion of the second report.
+Despite this, the new method showed promising results, accurately predicting unseen phases of play with greater accuracy than the original model.
+These results are showcased in the final slides of the presentation.

 ## Technical Highlights
 * Building Time series (RNN and LSTM) Neural Networks using pytorch
 * Building Convolutional Neural Networks in pytorch